aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 # Protocol Endpoints

-* Token endpoint
-  * This specification defines new grant types and new error responses
-  * Adds `device_session` in token response
-  * Note: Passwords are never sent to the token endpoint
-* Authorization challenge endpoint
-  * A client requests an authorization challenge (e.g. send a user an SMS code), which it can later use as an authorization grant
 * Authorization initiation endpoint
   * A client initiates a login flow
   * With or without information collected from the user (e.g. password)
   * May contain a `device_session`
   * Returns an `mfa_token`
+* Authorization challenge endpoint
+  * A client requests an authorization challenge (e.g. send a user an SMS code), which it can later use as an authorization grant
+* Token endpoint
+  * This specification defines new grant types and new error responses
+  * Adds `device_session` in token response
+  * Note: Passwords are never sent to the token endpoint

-Not every authorization grant type utilizes both endpoints.
+Not every authorization grant type utilizes all endpoints.
 Extension grant types MAY define additional endpoints as needed.

 The token endpoint is used by the client to obtain an access token by presenting its authorization grant or refresh token, as described in Section 3.2 of OAuth 2.0 {{RFC6749}}.

 This specification adds additional grant types used at the token endpoint, as well as extends the token endpoint response to allow the authorization server to indicate that further authentication of the user is required.

 Extension Grant Types